alcrene/sinn-full/sinnfull/models/WC/WC.md

 ## Wilson-Cowan dynamical model

 $\newcommand{\tag}[1]{\qquad\text{(#1)}}$
-We take the following Wilson-Cowan model
+The following form of the Wilson-Cowan model is based on the one used by [Rich et al. (2020)](https://www.nature.com/articles/s41598-020-72335-6).

 :::{math}
 :label: eq:wc-def
 \begin{aligned}